 Northside Community Resources’ Fair Housing Program offers outreach and education to all and legal help to people experiencing discrimination on Chicago’s North Side.
 The Fair Housing Program investigates possible housing discrimination and assists clients in filing and resolving discrimination complaints against housing providers to redress violations and prevent future discrimination.
 NCR is reaching out especially to non-native English speakers and people who do not speak English, who experience housing discrimination at a disproportionate rate because of language barriers and fear of retaliation for complaining about injustice.
-NCR offers assistance in English, Spanish, Polish, Hindi, Gujarati, Chinese, Urdu, Vietnamese, Arabic, and Farsi.
+NCR offers assistance in English, Spanish, Polish, Hindi, Gujarati, Chinese, Urdu, Vietnamese, and Arabic.
 We are committed to eliminating all kinds of housing discrimination and reducing Chicago’s segregation by eradicating discrimination against tenants with Housing Choice Vouchers, formerly known as “Section 8.”
 We help anybody of any background who is having a housing issue.

 IF YOU FEEL YOU HAVE BEEN DISCRIMINATED